PyCQA/redbaron/docs/quickstart.rst

 * Baron is producing a FST in form of a big JSON out of a valid python source file and JSON of that size is boring to work with
 * RedBaron is a tool build to make working with this JSON way easier by providing an interface heavily inspired by BeautifulSoup, allowing to query and modify it.
 * **It is not a refactoring library**.
-But it allows you to write one way more easily that anything else I'm aware off.
+But it allows you to write one way more easily that anything else I'm aware of.
 * Remember that despite all my efforts to make this a more realistic task, refactoring is still a **hard** problem.

 This tutorial will teach you first the basics, then how to query the Baron FST using RedBaron and then how to modify it.